Text by CLOT Magazine

 The project is intended as an incentive for experimentation that looks towards the potential of sustainable alternatives for the upcoming times based on a collective perspective.
 It is sustained by the cooperation of four partner institutions: acatech, Forecast, the Karlsruhe University of Arts and Design and ZKM.

-The inaugural festival was held online in November 2020 and involved several scholars, artists, designers and practitioners in a discursive platform during which the fundamental themes of the project – such as the social impact of climate change, energy cycles and technology-driven disruptions, the impact of collective decision making, and contemporary processes of exchanging values and objects – were touched upon.
+The inaugural festival was held online in November 2020.
+It involved several scholars, artists, designers and practitioners in a discursive platform during which the fundamental themes of the project – such as the social impact of climate change, energy cycles and technology-driven disruptions, the impact of collective decision-making, and contemporary processes of exchanging values and objects – were touched upon.

-The panels had an open format; the aim was to actively involve the audience to engage in dialogue and pursue the value of collectivity, meant as the core of the festival itself.
-During the broadcasting days, installations, architectural mock-ups, interactive games, lectures, video works, presentations, performances have resulted in a constructive and versatile programme divided into 6 thematic sections.
+The panels had an open format; the aim was to actively involve the audience in dialogue and pursue the value of collectivity, which is the core of the festival itself.
+During the broadcasting days, installations, architectural mock-ups, interactive games, lectures, video works, presentations, and performances have resulted in a constructive and versatile programme divided into 6 thematic sections.